 Our guest blogger Dr Stephen James writes again for Ward Trade Marks.
 Stephen is a past president of CITMA, and a leading practitioner with almost 40 years’ experience in UK and EU trade mark law.

 He serves up another corker of an article reviewing a recent opposition decision before the UK IPO and contrasts that against a set of older EUIPO cases involving the same opponents and near identical facts.
-The cases highlight the (in)consistency of trade mark rulings at the European Court and the EUIPO – which, he asserts, is exacerbated by the multiplicity of languages across the EU.
+The cases highlight the (in)consistency ofrulings at the European Court and the EUIPO – which, he asserts, is exacerbated by the multiplicity of languages across the EU.

-Once, in a galaxy far, far away, it was hoped that we had entered a new era of harmonisation in EU trade mark decision making.
+Once, in a galaxy far, far away, trade mark confusion reared its head.
+It was hoped that we had entered a new era of harmonisation in EU trade mark decision making.
 However, this utopia has failed to materialise for two proposed reasons.
 The first stumbling block has been the shocking lack of consistency shown by the European Court and the EUIPO in its trade mark rulings.
 The second hurdle has been the polyglot medley of languages that are found in the EU.
 A recent opposition (O-055-18 Room Seven B.V. v Seven S.p.A.) before the UKIPO perfectly illustrates the difficulty.

 For reasons that will become clear, however, the UK Hearing Officer (Mr Bryant) did not consider whether or not this use by Seven S.p.A. of its logo, constituted genuine use of their registered word mark Seven.